 Since CVO and ANF both have an OPEX model, it is crucial to actively manage the environment and tier at the file level when you no longer need the performance of cloud file storage.
 But how you tier/archive data impacts how much you can save.
 NetApp offers block-level tiering with fabric pooling inside ONTAP where cold blocks are moved to a lower tier like S3 and when they are used again, they get moved back up to the hot tier.
 While this approach is useful to tier snapshots from the file storage tier down to object, it is not optimal to archive cold data since it is a proprietary approach that does not preserve backup and DR savings.

-Instead, by using file-level archiving, you can maximize your cloud storage and backup savings.
+Instead, by using file-level tiering, you can maximize your cloud storage and backup savings.
 Komprise archives the entire cold file based on your policy to a lower tier of your choice and performs ongoing lifecycle management of the data.
 The benefits of this approach include:

 - Maximize not only storage but also backup savings: Since the entire file is archived, backup software simply backs up the link and not the full file.
 This maximizes your savings beyond just storage.